Charni Road railway station

-There have also been some controversies during its renovation.
+History

+The BB&CI Railway (precursor to the Western Railway) commenced regular suburban services from Back Bay to Virar from 12 April 1867.
+The station was itself opened on 3rd September 1868.

+Passenger traffic on the station increased by 1890, and a local newspaper, The Gujarati reported that as there was just one booking office for both the Up and Down passengers, it would frequently happen that some passengers would not be able to get their tickets in time, and therefore unable to board their trains.
+It was suggested that an additional booking office be opened either on the town line, or somewhere in Bhuleshwar.

+Surroundings

 Today Charni road is well known for its old charm Chawls, wholesale markets of diamonds (Opera House), garments, Irani cafés traditional Maharashtrian culture (Girgaon) and also tall skyscrapers.
-It is not only famous for skyscrapers and chowpatty but also attracts crowds because of the religious places built in it (Mumbadevi temple) and also the famous celebration of Gudipadva and Ganesh Chaturthi festival in Girgaon.
+It is not only famous for skyscrapers and Chowpatty but also attracts crowds because of the religious places built in it (Mumbadevi temple) and also the famous celebration of Gudipadva and Ganesh Chaturthi festival in Girgaon.
 Also the famous Hinduja College of commerce and economics have been set up by Hinduja group in 1974.

 For information about the area, see Charni Road.